angelmtenor/smart-ai/styleguide.md

 - **Body** (Optional)
 - **Footer** (Optional)

+**Important Format: type: subject**

+- Begin your commit message with a valid type (e.g., feat, fix, docs) followed by a colon and a space.
+- The subject should be a concise, imperative summary (ideally ≤50 characters) that starts with a capital letter and avoids ending punctuation.

+Example:
+• feat: Add new authentication method

 ### Type
 The type indicates the nature of the change.
 Use one of the following:
 - `feat`: A new feature (e.g., adding a new model or functionality)